-Questions: Why is it hard to continue in relationships with people who have betrayed or violated us?
+Questions: Why is it hard to continue in relationships with peo ple

 who have betrayed or violated us?

 Can you see what God's dilemma was?

 ,

 Against Thee, Thee only, I have sinned, and done what is evil in Thy sight, so that Thou art justified when Thou dost speak, and blameless when Thou dost judge.